Malaria Guide for Costa Rica (Travel) – Precautions, Risks and More

 3. Alajuela Province

 Although not all of Alajuela is high risk, certain rural areas in this province have reported frequent malaria cases.
+If you’re visiting Alajuela for outdoor adventures, rural homestays, or eco-tourism experiences, practicing preventive measures remains a smart precaution.

 Keep in mind that malaria risk in Costa Rica is not widespread across the country, with terrain & environmental factors having a big impact on mosquito density.